This post may contain affiliate links. Please read our disclosure policy.

 Notes

-Storage Tip: Keep the pesto in an airtight container and cover with a thin layer of olive oil to preserve freshness.
+• Store Properly: Keep in an airtight container with a thin layer of olive oil on top to maintain freshness.

 Nutrition